ESMValGroup/ESMValTool_Tutorial/_episodes/08-ilamb-exercise-1.md

 In the `model_setup.txt`, you can select all the model outputs that you want to compare.

-Assuming you want to compare the three models that we used in [ILAMB_ROOT/MODELS](#ilamb_rootmodels) (ACCESS-ESM1.5, BCC-ESM1, and CanESM5), you would need to create a `model_setup.txt` file wehere you define both the model labels and their paths:
+Assuming you want to compare the three models that we used in [ILAMB_ROOT/MODELS](#ilamb_rootmodels), you would need to create a `model_setup.txt` file wehere you define both the model labels and their paths:

 ```bash
  # Model Name (used as label), ABSOLUTE/PATH/TO/MODELS or relative to $ILAMB_ROOT/ , Time Shift